deepblue597/excel-extraction/README.md

 # Excel File Processing Script
 ## Overview
 This Python script processes multiple Excel files in a specified folder.
 It reads each file, extracts specific values based on conditions, and saves the results to new Excel files with modified names.
+Used by Med students in AUTh

 ## Requirements
 - Python 3.x